Search here...

 Dinner in a vineyard

-We were actually recommended Coste Ghirlanda by the son of the owner of the resort we were staying at as he’s passionate about wine.
+We were actually recommended Coste Ghirlanda by the son of the owner of Dream resort that we were staying at during our first visit to Pantelleria as he’s passionate about wine.
 It’s also quite close to the resort – about a ten minute drive away.
+Funny enough, it’s owned by Sikelia – the hotel we stayed at on our second visit to the island.

 Aperitivo setting at Coste Ghirlanda in Pantelleria